RobertoMike/InjectModel/README.md

 A driver is the one that search the repository from the model name class.

-If you want to define a custom driver you need to extend from '_ModelDriverResolver_' and put on the property 'inject-model.driver' = 'custom'.
+If you want to define a custom driver you need to extend from '_ModelDriverResolver_'

-After these two things you declare a bean of your driver ⚡!
+After this you can declare a bean of your driver ⚡!

 Right now there are two drivers:
 - SpringRepositoryReflectionDriverResolver -> deprecated